Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 General-Purpose Databases with Time-Series Capabilities

-Sometimes the best database for your preprocessed time-series data is one you already have running.
-Several general-purpose databases have added time-series features that may be “good enough” without introducing a new technology to your stack.
+In some cases the best database for preprocessed time-series data is one that is already running.
+Several general-purpose databases have added time-series features that may be sufficient without introducing a new technology to the stack.

 PostgreSQL (Without TimescaleDB)

-Use declarative partitioning to split data by month or week, create appropriate indexes, and you have a functional time-series store with full SQL power.
-The trade-off is that you lose TimescaleDB’s automatic chunk management, compression policies, and continuous aggregates — features that become important as you scale.
+Declarative partitioning splits the data by month or week, appropriate indexes are added, and the result is a functional time-series store with full SQL capability.
+The trade-off is the loss of TimescaleDB’s automatic chunk management, compression policies, and continuous aggregates — features that become important at larger scale.

 MongoDB Time-Series Collections

-MongoDB 5.0 introduced native time-series collections with automatic bucketing, a columnar compression engine, and time-series-specific query optimizations.
+MongoDB 5.0 introduced native time-series collections with automatic bucketing, a columnar compression engine, and time-series-specific query optimisations.
 For teams already using MongoDB, this eliminates the need for a separate TSDB.

-Pros: Flexible schema (great for evolving feature sets), native time-series optimizations, good aggregation pipeline, the MongoDB ecosystem.
-Cons: Not SQL (though you can use MongoDB’s aggregation framework for complex queries), generally lower analytical performance than columnar engines, higher storage overhead than Parquet or ClickHouse.
+Pros: Flexible schema (well suited to evolving feature sets), native time-series optimisations, a capable aggregation pipeline, and the MongoDB ecosystem.
+Cons: Not SQL (though MongoDB’s aggregation framework supports complex queries), generally lower analytical performance than columnar engines, and higher storage overhead than Parquet or ClickHouse.

-Best for: Teams already on MongoDB who want to avoid adding a new database to their stack.
+Best for: Teams already on MongoDB who wish to avoid adding a new database to the stack.

 Redis with RedisTimeSeries

-Redis with the RedisTimeSeries module is the answer when millisecond-latency reads are non-negotiable.
-It stores time-series data in-memory with optional persistence, making it ideal for real-time ML feature serving.
+Redis with the RedisTimeSeries module is the appropriate choice when millisecond-latency reads are non-negotiable.
+It stores time-series data in memory with optional persistence, making it ideal for real-time ML feature serving.

 Pros: